department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply-for-benefits.md

 ###### What if VA needs more information?

 - We may reach out on your behalf to other governmental agencies, such as the Department of Defense, for records.
-- If we need more medical information, we may ask you to provide it.
-We may also schedule a doctor's visit to assess the disabilities you claimed.
+- If we need more medical information, we may ask you for it.
+We may also schedule a VA claim exam (also known as a C&P exam) to get more information about the disabilities you claimed.

 **Note:**  We may schedule you for 1 or more exams based on the number and type of disabilities claimed, such as joint, lung, or mental conditions.

 ###### Do I need to do anything while I’m waiting?

 No. You don't need to do anything else unless we send you a letter asking for more information.
-Just be sure not to miss any scheduled doctor's exams.
+Just be sure not to miss any scheduled exams.

 </div>